 What do you think about the president's announcement about hydroxychloroquine?

-I made a decision a long time ago that if I got this stupid thing that I would take it on day one.
+I made a decision a long time ago that if I got this stupid thing, that I would take it on day one.

-You know, uh if you read the United States of Trump, the best book about Donald Trump ever, you will understand why he does these things.
+You know, if you read the United States of Trump, the best book about Donald Trump ever, you will understand why he does these things.

 He wants to be a provocateur word of the day.

-And by doing these things, by saying, Yeah, I'm taking this drug in your face, he dominates the news cycle for two days.
+And by doing these things, by saying, yeah, I'm taking this drug in your face, he dominates the news cycle for two days.

-And his people say, That's right.
+And his people say, that's right.

 Look at Trump.

-He's uh doing what uh he wants to do.
+He's doing what he wants to do.

 So it's a win-win for him.